The Impact of Critique on LLM-Based Model Generation from Natural Language: The Case of Activity Diagrams: Related Work

-(8) \emph{Evaluation Method} refers to the approach used to assess the quality of generated diagrams.
-Prior work -- both in traditional NLP and in LLM-based diagram generation -- often relies on experts to manually assess generated diagrams against either the input text or ground-truth diagrams.
-These assessments typically involve manually rating completeness, correctness, terminology use, or conformity to notation standards~\cite{DBLP:conf/models/AroraSBZ16,DBLP:journals/tosem/AroraSNB19,DBLP:conf/re/FerrariAA24,DBLP:conf/refsq/Herwanto24,DBLP:conf/models/JahanHGRRRS24,DBLP:conf/models/YangCCMV24}.
+(8) \emph{Evaluation Method} refers to the approach used to assess the quality of generated models.
+Prior work -- both in traditional NLP and in LLM-based model generation -- often relies on experts to manually assess generated models against either the input text or ground-truth models.
+These assessments typically involve manually rating completeness, correctness, terminology use, or conformity to notation standards~\citep{DBLP:conf/models/AroraSBZ16,DBLP:journals/tosem/AroraSNB19,DBLP:conf/re/FerrariAA24,DBLP:conf/refsq/Herwanto24,DBLP:conf/models/JahanHGRRRS24,DBLP:conf/models/YangCCMV24}.
 Manual assessment is time-consuming, error-prone, subjective, and difficult to reproduce.
-In contrast, we adopt an algorithmic evaluation to compare each generated activity diagram with its corresponding ground truth.
-Our approach builds on prior work on trace-based behavioural model matching techniques~\cite{NejatiSCEZ07}.
-Specifically, we algorithmically generate a behavioural semantic matching between the nodes of the generated diagram and the corresponding ground-truth diagram and compute semantic correctness and completeness scores based on this matching.
+Chen et al.~\citep{abscon} evaluate the generated models using standard recall and precision metrics, comparing the nodes of the generated model with those of a ground-truth model based on the overlap of their labels.
+In contrast, our evaluation approaches consider the overall behaviour of the generated activity diagrams.
+We adopt two automated evaluation methods to compare each generated model with its ground truth.
+First, we employ an algorithmic approach based on trace-based behavioural model matching techniques~\citep{NejatiSCEZ07,NejatiSCEZ12,maoz}.
+Second, we leverage an LLM-based matcher, which we show is highly correlated with expert-produced matchings.
+Both methods produce a similarity mapping between the nodes of the generated and ground-truth models, which we then use to compute \textit{semantic correctness} and \textit{completeness} scores.